JuliaLang/julia/doc/stdlib/math.rst

 Signal Processing
 -----------------

-Fast Fourier transform (FFT) functions in Julia are largely implemented by calling functions from `FFTW
+Fast Fourier transform (FFT) functions in Julia are implemented by calling functions from `FFTW
 <http://www.fftw.org>`_.
 By default, Julia does not use multi-threaded
 FFTW.
 Higher performance may be obtained by experimenting with